VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/2-tools.md

 Note, a lot of hobbyists will try to get by on a really cheap new scope (less than $100).

-There's a particularly popular really cheap (often under \$10) exposed red PCB one and just... don't.
+There's a particularly popular really cheap (often under \$10) exposed red PCB one and just… don't.
 Either get a used scope (often around \$100) or get something good outright, as for "good" I'd really recommend the Rigol DS1054Z<a class="ptr">(1)</a>, or the [Diglent Analog Discovery 2](https://digilent.com/shop/analog-discovery-2-100ms-s-usb-oscilloscope-logic-analyzer-and-variable-power-supply/) which packs a lot of these tools all into one thing.
 I know it's a lot of money, but ideally this is something you can think of as an investment.

 If you absolutely want the cheapest possible option, you can go through the mild headache of setting up a [Raspberry Pi Pico](https://www.adafruit.com/product/4864) (~$4) with [Sigrok-Pico](https://github.com/pico-coder/sigrok-pico).
 You'll need some resistors (very cheap) and *probably* the [breadboard with the pico's pinout](https://www.adafruit.com/product/5422).
 Total price should be around ~\$15.
-These are going to be god awful analog inputs though - they're only 7-bit, so you get 128 different values out and the max sample rate is 120Msps... not awesome, but maybe you don't need much.
+These are going to be god awful analog inputs though - they're only 7-bit, so you get 128 different values out and the max sample rate is 120Msps… not awesome, but maybe you don't need much.

 Regardless, this still hasn't really told you why you'd want one.